Siberia mine accident: Rescuers find survivor who was presumed dead | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After expecting no more survivors following a devastating fire at a coal mine in Russia's Siberia — one more person was found alive.
+After expecting no more survivors following a devastating fire at a coal mine in Russia — one more person was found alive.
 Over 50 people were killed in the accident — including 46 miners.

 It was presumed that no more survivors would be found in the Listvyazhnaya coal mine in the town of Belovo